accordproject/template-playground/README.md

 - Live template testing and editing with syntax highlighting and error checking.
 - Real-time preview of code execution results.
 - Share your edited templates with other users through generated shareable links.
+- A newly introduced learning pathway allows users to engage in guided learning experiences.
+Users can explore creating, navigating, and using templates through structured modules.
 **Getting Involved**

 The Accord Project Playground is an open-source project, welcoming contributions from the developer community.
 Here are some ways to participate: